Soft fruit analysis through phenotyping

 Background: The project set out to take the use of phenotyping into a commercial growing (glasshouse/polytunnel) environment, with the aim of providing the ability for automated crop monitoring at a level currently restricted to research laboratories.
 With this additional information, breeders can find resistant lines in a fraction of the time, and producers can be confident in the data that informs their protective applications.
 The demonstration of this tool has an immediate impact on the increasing number of automation tools available for UK production, with labour intensive tasks such as harvesting and spraying now informed by enhanced insight.

-Challenge: The project allowed FOTENIX’s latest DELTA Platform to be characterised and benchmarked within CHAP’s Fine Phenotyping Laboratory, before being taken into Rothamsted’s glasshouse facilities.
+Challenge: The project allowed FOTENIX’s latest DELTA Platform to be characterised and benchmarked within CHAP’s Digital Phenotyping Laboratory, before being taken into Rothamsted’s glasshouse facilities.

 Initial stages focused on tailoring the system for the target crops – strawberry and tomato – where the shape has a significant impact on the currently available monitoring solutions.
 The refined product was then compared to the research standard equipment before a series of libraries were created, illustrated with recorded metrics such as thermal time and disease evolution; combining the latest machine learning classifications with pathology capabilities.

 Methodology: Over 12 months the project produced more than 100GB in raw data, over 12 separate experimental studies, ranging from fruit ripening to powdery mildew detection.
 During this time the user experience was refined to minimise time spent on recording valuable information, key to training new models to enable the production industry.